 Best places to eat and drink in Cortina d'Ampezzo

 This is a ski resort where eating and drinking are taken seriously.
-Most of the better restaurants for dinner are slightly out of town – the Michelin-starred Tivoli, for example, which is well worth a visit if you are heading out of your luxury ski chalet on your chefs night off.
+Most of the better restaurants for dinner are slightly out of town – the Michelin-starred Tivoli, is well worth a visit if you are heading out of your luxury ski chalet on your chefs night off.
 It is known for its local ingredients cooked with a modern twist.
 Also on the edge of town is El Toula, a rustic converted hay barn set on a hill and with wonderful views from the window seats.

 Lunch options on the slopes are plentiful.
 Former mountain huts, or ‘rifugi’ pepper the mountains around Cortina and are now used as tiny restaurants where you’ll find wonderful handmade ravioli, warming beef stews and polenta dishes.
 Just what you need to warm you through after a few hours on the snow on your luxury ski holiday.

 In the centre of town there is a plethora of relaxed eating spots, too, serving everything from wood-fired pizzas to Sardinian specialities.

 Apres ski is stylish, lively – and late – here!
 The locals often don’t step out until after 11pm.
 For evening drinks we like Enoteca and Janbo.
 Lots of the wine bars serve meat and cheese platters alongside drinks to sustain you into the small hours before heading back to your luxury ski chalet.